 Take a Hike

 While it can sometimes take some cajoling, and maybe even a little bribery, a hike can do wonders for your child’s mood and well-being.
 And for you, getting outside and surrounding yourself in nature can help relieve stress, allow you to unplug from news overload, and enjoy the time with your children.
 You don’t have to go far: If you’re able to get to a nearby city park, forest, beach, botanical garden or waterfront, wander along a trail and observe nature and trees.
-Or if you have the time to go a little farther afield, check out the REI Hiking Project for easy trails near you.
 Read more on ways to make hiking fun with kids.
 And read 7 Tips on How to Rekindle Your Sense of Awe Outside.

 Ideas to Keep Kids Active Indoors